aws-samples/aws-iot-greengrass-to-ros2-client-device-connection/README.md

 # Connect ROS2 robots to AWS Greengrass v2 server as client devices

-## Blog
-More information on the sample application with ROS2 and AWS IoT use cases is present [in this blog](TODO).

 ## Sample application walkthough

 Learn how to use a Greengrass deployment as a gateway server, including client device authentication and MQTT broker features.
 Greengrass is configured to accept client device connections from ROS2 robots.
 This code was tested on an [Ubuntu 22.04](https://www.releases.ubuntu.com/22.04/) system on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).